Cerrado

 Serra do Tombador Nature Preserve: This is a private reserve created by the Nature Conservancy and the Brazilian organization, O Boticario.
 Covering 89 square miles kilometers, the reserve is small compared to some of the National Parks but represents a non-government designated protected area.
 The Nature Conservancy hopes to establish a corridor between the Serra do Tombador Nature Preserve and Chapada dos Veadeiros National Park.

-PHOTOS FROM THE CERRADO
+PHOTOS OF THE CERRADO AND CERRADO WILDLIFE

 Jaguar (Panthera onca).
 Photo by Rhett A. Butler